MetPX/sarracenia/doc/sr_subscribe.1.rst

  - add:           copy to the list of available configurations.
  - list:          list all the configurations available.
  - list plugins:  list all the plugins available.
+ - list examples:  list all the plugins available.
+ - show           view an interpreted version of a configuration file.
  - edit:          modify an existing configuration.
  - remove:        remove a configuration.
  - disable:       mark a configuration as ineligible to run.